Dépression post-partum : comprendre, reconnaître et traiter

 How to get out of it?

 Appropriate management of postpartum depression is essential to promote the recovery of affected women .
 The treatment to be considered depends on the severity of the symptoms, and it may sometimes require a comprehensive and multidisciplinary approach.
-Without treatment, postpartum depression can resolve spontaneously in some women, but it can also develop into a chronic form, with an increased risk of recurrence .
+Without treatment, postpartum depression may resolve spontaneously in some women, but it can also develop into a chronic form, with an increased risk of recurrence .

 Drug treatments